evmos/apps/README.md

   </a>
 </div>

 The frontend of [Evmos Dashboard Apps](https://app.evmos.org).
-It contains apps to manage assets, staking and governance.
+It contains apps to manage portfolio, staking and governance.

 > https://app.evmos.org